 William Carl Ferleman is a professional music journalist and scholar.
-He has attended more shows than Robert Zimmerman.
+He has attended more rock shows than Sir Mick Jagger.
 He has completed coursework for his Ph.D. in English Renaissance literature.
 His latest scholarly publication is entitled “What if Lady Macbeth Were Pregnant?: Amativeness, Procreation, and Future Dynasty in Maqbool” (www.borrowers.uga.edu).
 He appreciates Nietzsche’s maxim: “Without music life would be a mistake.”
-He enjoys politics, debate, theatre, and Busch beer.
-He sleeps with his contrarian pussycat, Tang.
-He has a B.A. and M.A. from The University of Kansas.
+He enjoys politics, debate, theatre, and Jameson Irish whiskey.
+He sleeps with his contrarian pussycat, Issa.
+He holds a B.A. and M.A. from The University of Kansas.

 Tuesday, March 27 2007

 Lost in the media's sensationalizing of Anna Nicole Smith was any sense of the human being behind the myth.

 Thursday, November 29 2012

 Although Bruce Springsteen isn’t the king, he is The Boss.
 And the man can still sing.

 Aerosmith was inducted into the Rock and Roll Hall of Fame in 2001, but its members have absolutely no plan to rest on its laurels.

 Tuesday, September 18 2012

 A brave and bold meditation on living, with adversity, in the face of certain death.

 Wednesday, August 29 2012